Plumbing TipsHow to Fit a Mixer Shower

 If your water heating system is noisier than usual, the most common reasons are either the boiler or the pump.
 Don’t ignore either and inspect them as soon as possible.
 Both might be an indicator of a serious problem that should be looked at by a professional.
 Read the following articles for more information.

 The pilot light of your boiler can end up going out for no particular reason.
 This is a common issue in many households, and people tend to ignore it since it doesn’t affect the efficiency of the heating system.
 The reason this happens is usually a small electrical issue in the mechanism.
 In most cases it’s harmless, but it’s still not advisable to neglect an electrical issue on a water system for long periods of time.

 Every house is different, and every homeowner decides for themselves whether they need their heating to be on at all times or not.
 There are a few factors that play a role in the overall efficiency of this decision.
 To find out which is the right one for you, check out the following post covering the topic:

-Pipes are easy to maintain if you know the most common tips for preventing plumbing issues.
+Pipes are easy to maintain if you know the most common plumbing tips for preventing plumbing issues.
 However, if you’ve neglected the state of your piping system for a long time, it can surprise you with a big problem out of nowhere, followed by a serious repair.
 Should something unfortunate like a broken, or clogged pipe occur in your property, call a professional plumber immediately.